gabriele-inghirami/get_number_of_collisions_in_smash_or_urqmd/README.md

 A short description of the content of the output file is provided in its header.

 ### Combining the results
-It is possible to combine the results of two or more results file created by get_number_of_collisions.py with:
+It is possible to combine the results of two or more result files created by get_number_of_collisions.py with:

-`python3 ./combine_results.py <outputfile> <inputfile 1> <inputfile 2> ... [inputfile n]`
+`python3 combine_results.py <outputfile> <inputfile 1> <inputfile 2> ... [inputfile n]`

-## Plots

-The gnuplot script (tested with Gnuplot 5.4) make_plots.gp is an example of plotting script.
+### Converting into txt format
+It is possible to convert the results into human readable txt format with:

+`python3 print_txt.py <pickled data results file> <output directory>`

+In output directory will be saved three files:
+- collision_types.dat (dN/dt of collisions by kind: elastic, decays, strings, other)
+- hadron_types.dat (dN/dt of collisions by colliding ion species: 2 baryons, 2 mesons...)
+- process_types.dat (dN/dt of collisions by process type: soft strings, hard string, elastic...)
+The contents of the files are described in their headers.

-## Config files and slurm scripts
+## Config files, slurm and gnuplot scripts

-The directory *slurm_scripts_and_configs* contains example confiuration files and slurm scripts (used on the Virgo cluster at GSI).
+The directory *scripts_and_configs* contains example configuration files and slurm scripts (used on the Virgo cluster at GSI), both for SMASH and UrQMD.
+The subdirectory _gnuplot_ contains gnuplot scripts (tested with v.
+5.4.4) to make plots from postprocessed results in txt format.

+## Workflow example:

+In the Virgo cluster:
+`./launch_runs_smash.sh`
+this starts the jobs. slurm is used in a script invoked by this script (e.g. run_smash.bash)

+When they are over:
+`sbatch postproc_smash.sh`
+this executes get_number_of_collision.py and produces in output several pickle files.

+When finished, we can first start a container (or use a VAE, like Debian or CentOS):
+`singularity shell $CON`
+and then combine the results, e.g.:
+`python3 combine_results.py smash_17_3.pickle smash17_p*le`
+(this operation must be repeated for all cases or included in a script)

+We use ftp or rsync to copy the final pickle data results in a local directory.

+In the local computer:
+we convert the pickled data into text format:
+`python3 print_txt.py smash_17_3.pickle 17_3`

+we make the plots:
+`gnuplot make_plots.gp`
+we convert the plots into pdf:
+`for i in *.eps; do ps2pdf -dEPSCrop $i; done`
+`rm *.eps` (optional)
+we convert from pdf to jpg (optional, useful to display plots in a github issue):
+`for i in *.pdf; do convert -density 300 -quality 95% $i ${i%%pdf}jpg; done`

+### Differences between two different sets of results

+If we want to compare the differences betweent two different kinds of results:
+`id=8_7; python3 diff_results.py diff_smash_std_smash_-1/$id.pickle smash_all_data/smash_$id.pickle smash_all_data_-1_option/smash_$id.pickle`

+we convert the results into text format:
+`python3 print_diff_txt.py 8_7.pickle 8_7`

+we make the plots:
+`gnuplot make_plots_comp.gp`